tpill90/steam-lancache-prefill/docs/mkdocs/install-guides/Linux-Setup-Guide.md

 We will be using a script to assist with installing **SteamPrefill** for the first time.
 This will be helpful as it will save us from running several manual steps.

 To begin, open up a new terminal session.
 We will want to create a new directory to install **SteamPrefill** into.
-For example, to create the directory and to move into it, run"
+For example, to create the directory and to move into it, run

 ``` bash
 mkdir SteamPrefill